 The four viewports make up the largest area of the entire interface and provide a way of viewing the objects within the scene.
 Each of the viewports is configurable and can be unique from the others.

-Understanding how to work with the viewports is vital to accomplishing tasks with Max, so viewports have an entire chapter dedicated just to them - Chapter 2, "Seeing It All - Working with the Viewports."
+Understanding how to work with the viewports is vital to accomplishing tasks with Max, so viewports have an entire chapter dedicated just to them - Chapter 2, "Controlling and Configuring the Viewports."

 Using the Command Panel